terryhsuu/NERV/README.md

 # NERV
-## HW github of introduction of computer
+## GitHub Homework of introduction to computer

 ### Team members
 #### Leader